-National ownership and the 2030 Agenda for Sustainable Development - Mine action is an enabler for all Sustainable Development Goals.
+DEVELOPMENT - Mine action is an enabler for many Sustainable Development Goals.
 In particular, and reflecting the principles laid out in the 2030 Agenda and reiterated by the Secretary-General in his vision for the Organization, UNMAS promotes national ownership of mine action functions by strengthening government capacity and by encouraging adherence to international standards while implementing best practices.